-The Open Day at Dartington Arts School will give you the opportunity to take a tour of the campus, see some of our workshop and studio areas and find out more about our programmes from faculty. including:
+Open Days at Dartington Arts School give visitors the opportunity to take a tour of the campus, see some of our workshop and studio areas and find out more about our programmes from faculty.

 Dr Tracey Warr